ActiveWorkspaceExtensions/showSyslog/README.md

 Show contents of syslog

 ## usage
-Add a new page to a stylesheet.
+After building the code, add a new page to a stylesheet.

 For instance, to add to User Profile edit *Awp0UserSummary* stylesheet, and add the snippet below: